OffByNone/Omniscience/README.md

         [ ] Add ffmpegjs and attempt to change container if container is unsupported but underlying codecs are supported [ ] Better error handling
         [ ] Better understand/remove TransportService

+matchstick, chromecast, and firestick will need extra setup in the new service oriented arch.
+They will need to setup a service on the device in the device factory of themselves